Parameter Configuration

 thumbnails: 'http://example.com/thumbnails/movie_thumbnail.json'

-Additionally, it supports dragging and dropping the thumbnail JSON file and sprite image directly onto the player for loading.
-The player will automatically match the video and thumbnails by filename.
-For details, please see Progress Bar Preview Image Parameter Description
+Additionally, dragging and dropping the thumbnail JSON file and sprite image directly onto the player is also supported.
+The player will automatically match the video with the thumbnail based on the filename.
+For details, please refer to Progress Bar Preview Image Parameter Description

-Description: Program chapter annotation information.
-Supports the following input methods:
+• Description: Program chapter information.
+The following input methods are supported:

-WEBVTT, parsed according to WEBVTT format. - ZWMAP JSON Object: Directly pass a ZWMAP protocol object containing
+• ZWMAP JSON Object: Pass in a ZWMAP protocol object containing zwp_type: "chapter" directly.

-zwp_type: “chapter”. - JS Array: Pass an already parsed chapter array.
+• JS Array: Pass in an already-parsed chapter array.

-Chapter Search Feature: After loading chapters, click the “Chapter Search” button in the player settings menu to open the chapter search panel.
-Enter keywords to filter matching chapter entries in real-time.
-Clicking a search result jumps to the corresponding time point.
-Supports searching by chapter title and description content.
+• Chapter Search: After chapters are loaded, click the “Chapter Search” button in the player settings menu to open the chapter search panel.
+Enter a keyword to filter matching chapter entries in real time; click a search result to jump to the corresponding time point.
+Searching by chapter title and description is supported.

 8.3 chapterButton - Chapter Menu Button

-- Default: none (automatically enabled when chapters are loaded)
+• Default: None (automatically enabled once chapters are loaded)

-false, progress bar chapter markers are still displayed normally; only the menu button is hidden.
-Chapter data loading is not affected by this parameter.
+• Description: Controls whether to show the chapter menu button near the time display area of the control bar.
+When set to false, the chapter markers on the progress bar are still displayed normally — only the menu button is hidden; chapter data loading is not affected by this parameter.

 8.5 subtitles - External Subtitles

-Description: External subtitle configuration.
-Supports the following input methods:
+• Description: External subtitle configuration.
+Supports VTT, SRT, and BCC (Bilibili JSON) formats.
+The following input methods are supported:

 8.6 translateApi - Subtitle Translation Service URL